-Answer: I’ll start with the bad news.
-Long-term use of antibiotics can cause a number of side-effects and has even been linked to breast cancer.1 This may be because the drugs have “effects on immune function, inflammation, and metabolism of oestrogen and phytochemicals”.
+ANSWER: I’ll start with the bad news.
+Long-term use of antibiotics can cause a number of side-effects and has even been linked to breast cancer.1 This may be because the drugs have “effects on immune function, inflammation, and metabolism of estrogen and phytochemicals.”
 They also cause changes to the bacterial flora that live in the gut, which can affect your immune system and how your body metabolizes foods that might protect against cancer.

 The most common reason for adult women to suffer from acne is that they have ovarian cysts, when fluid-filled sacs develop all over the outside or inside of the ovaries.
 This can be diagnosed by an ultrasound scan, preferably done transvaginally, coupled with laboratory blood tests.

 If ovarian cysts are indeed diagnosed, there’s a tried-and-tested alternative herbal therapy that can help: Vitex agnus-castus.
 Also called the ‘lilac chastetree’, this shrub grows around the Mediterranean region.
 It’s been traditionally used to correct disorders of the female reproductive system, and its use for this is mentioned as far back as in the Ancient Greek medical writings of Hippocrates, and

 later by Dioscorides, Pliny the Elder and Galen.

 An extract made from the plant’s fruit (EAC = extract of agnus castus) reduces the production of follicle-stimulating hormone (FSH) in the pituitary gland, while gently increasing the secretion of luteinizing hormone (LH) and prolactin.
 These effects have been confirmed in experiments using therapeutic doses of EAC, and may be beneficial against ovarian cysts.
 By acting through central nervous system pathways, EAC can regulate the production of ovarian hormones.